KriVaTri/EVCM/README.md

 ## 1) Concepts and terminology

 - Net power: grid export minus import (positive = exporting, negative = importing).
 In “single sensor” mode a single sensor may report positive and negative values; otherwise separate export/import sensors are used.
-- ECO thresholds: “upper” and “lower” thresholds used when ECO mode is ON.
+- ECO ONthresholds: “upper” and “lower” thresholds used when ECO mode is ON.
-- OFF thresholds: an alternate band used when ECO mode is OFF.
+- ECO OFF thresholds: an alternate band used when ECO mode is OFF.
 - Start/Stop mode: main automation controlling auto start/pause based on thresholds, planner window, SoC and priority.
 - Manual mode: manual override; no dynamic hysteresis regulation, but planner/SOC/priority still gate starting.
 - Priority Charging: when ON, only the “current priority” entry is allowed to regulate.